alexisflesch/texamator/README.md

 You need the following to run this programm :
 - latex
-- python3-pyqt4
+- python3-pyqt5
 - python3-poppler-qt5

-To launch the programm you can double-click on the file "texamator.py" or open a shell, hop to the directory and type "python texamator.py".
+To launch the program you can double-click on the file "texamator.py" or open a shell, hop to the directory and type "python texamator.py".
 This last method is preferred because it will let you see LaTeX running in the background and catch errors.